Wyalusing State Park: Hugh Harper Indoor Group Camp

-Astronomy Center
+Astronomy center

 The Lawrence L. Huser Astronomy Center is located inside the park.
 It is one of only two astronomy observatories located in Wisconsin state parks and features a 16-inch telescope.
 Groundbreaking for the Center took place in October 1999 and it was dedicated on June 8, 2003.
 It is named for Lawrence Huser, a park ranger who worked at Wyalusing for 30 years, beginning in 1952.

 The Center and observatory are run by the Starsplitters, a local nonprofit group that conducts free seasonal astronomy programs at the Center.

 Passenger pigeon monument

-In 1947, the Wisconsin Society for Ornithology (WSORC) erected a monument to the now-extinct passenger pigeon in Wyalusing State Park.
+In 1947, the Wisconsin Society for Ornithology erected a monument to the now-extinct passenger pigeon in Wyalusing State Park.
 It is the only monument in the United States dedicated to the passenger pigeon.
 The inscription on the monument, drafted by ornithologist Arlie W. Schorger, reads: "Dedicated to the last Wisconsin Passenger Pigeon shot at Babcock, Sept.
 1899.
 This species became extinct through the avarice and thoughtlessness of man."

-Aldo Leopold wrote the essay “On a Monument to the Pigeon” on the occasion of the dedication of the monument in 1947.
+Aldo Leopold wrote the essay "On a Monument to the Pigeon" on the occasion of the dedication of the monument in 1947.
 A version of this essay appeared in his book A Sand County Almanac.

-The monument was restored and rededicated in 2014, in observance of the centenary of the pigeon’s extinction.
+The monument was restored and rededicated in 2014, in observance of the centenary of the pigeon's extinction.
 At the rededication ceremony, Stanley Temple, Beers-Bascom Professor Emeritus in Conservation at the University of Wisconsin–Madison and Senior Fellow at the Aldo Leopold Foundation, delivered a keynote speech.